 Getting there: Take a motorbike tour!

 This trip was honestly one of the highlights of my whole time travelling and I truly believe it’s something you have to do once while you’re in Vietnam.
-I would definitely recommend Le Family Riders – it’s a family run business and they are the friendliest people.
 You will get picked up early in the morning and prepare yourself for a full day of adventure.
 Find out more about what you can look forward to in my review here and book your tickets in advance here.

 Top things you will see travelling between Hue and Hoi An: